 Fintechs generally focus on a few paths to market and incorporate advances in technology by:

 - Partnering with incumbent banks which hold the regulatory licenses needed to operate and offering digital tools to process payments, originate loans and optimize backend processes.

 - Embedding regulatory technology and providing a more seamless digital interface for Know Your Customer (“KYC”) and anti-money laundering (“AML”) compliance, an emerging subsegment of fintech known as regulatory tech or “RegTech,” and leveraging improvements in data analytics and AI to offer more tailored products and services while also lowering operating expenses with the future end state of “self-driving money.”

-- Breaking down walled gardens that have traditionally defined financial services by enabling users to “connect” disparate financial institutions via API to allow the easy transfer of data and users to see a more holistic view of their finances.
+- Breaking down walled gardens that have traditionally defined financial services by enabling users to “connect” disparate financial institutions and financial sector via API to allow the easy transfer of data and users to see a more holistic view of their finances.
 This is broadly termed “open banking.”